Atmospheric super-rotation

-Atmospheric super-rotation is a phenomenon where a planet's atmosphere rotates faster than the planet itself.
+Atmospheric super-rotation is a phenomenon where a planet's or moon's atmosphere rotates faster than the planet itself.
 This behavior is observed in the atmospheres of Venus, Titan, Jupiter, and Saturn.
 Venus exhibits the most extreme super-rotation, with its atmosphere circling the planet in four Earth days, much faster than the planet's own rotation of 243 Earth days.
 The phenomenon of atmospheric super-rotation can influence a planet's climate and atmospheric dynamics.

+The reverse phenomenon, atmospheric sub-rotation, can also be observed in nature.

 Dynamics of super-rotation

-In understanding super-rotation, the role of atmospheric waves and instabilities is crucial.
+Hide's Theorem, developed in 1969 by Raymond Hide, is the theoretical basis in understanding atmospheric super-rotation.
+The theorem states that eddies or waves must first cause disturbances in order for an atmosphere to develop super-rotation, thus making the role of atmospheric waves and instabilities crucial.
 These dynamics, including Rossby waves and Kelvin waves, are integral in transferring momentum and energy within atmospheres, contributing to the maintenance of super-rotation.
 For instance, on Venus, the interaction of thermal tides with planetary-scale Rossby waves is thought to contribute significantly to its rapid super-rotational winds.
 Similarly, in Earth's atmosphere, Kelvin waves generate eastward along the equator, playing a vital role in phenomena like the El Niño-Southern Oscillation, demonstrating the broader implications of these dynamics in atmospheric science.

+There are three classes of super-rotating planets, each with different driving mechanisms: fast-rotating gas giants, slow-rotating terrestrial planets, and tidally locked planets.
+For gas giants like Jupiter and Saturn, the quick rotational period causes strong Coriolis effects in the atmosphere.
+This results in strong atmospheric eddies that can efficiently transport angular momentum to the atmosphere, causing super-rotation.

+For slow rotating terrestrial bodies like Venus and Titan, super-rotation is often spontaneously initiated by Rossby-Kelvin (RK) instability.
+This instability comes interactions of equatorial Kelvin waves with high-latitude Rossby waves, causing momentum to converge at the equator and facilitate super-rotation.
+Thermal tides caused by uneven heating are also responsible for super-rotation on especially slow rotating planets, namely Venus.
+These tides have been found to enhance super-rotation near the cloud tops by providing additional momentum toward the equator.

+Tidally locked planets are thought to initiate super-rotation through Matsuno-Gill patterns.
+These patterns arise from strong asymmetry in heating between the day and night sides of tidally locked planets, which creates the vertical transport mechanism needed to transfer momentum from stationary eddies to the equator.
+Matsuno-Gill patterns and RK instability are very similar mechanisms, and there had been work to unify the super-rotation mechanisms of slow-rotating planets and tidally-locked planets to create better understanding of the super-rotation in general.